Polanco’s 10th-inning double lifts Twins past Indians, 5-4

 Cleveland recalled RF Daniel Johnson from Triple-A Columbus for his third stint with the Indians this season and optioned LHP Logan Allen to the Clippers.

-Minnesota swapped a pair of first-year players by recalling Gordon, an infielder and outfielder, from Triple-A St. Paul for the fourth time and optioning OF Trevor Larnach to the Saints.
+Minnesota swapped a pair of first-year players by recalling IF/OF Nick Gordon from Triple-A St. Paul for the fourth time and optioning OF Trevor Larnach to the Saints.

 TRAINERS ROOM